 - Best vocal mics: vocal microphones for the studio and stage

-For anyone busking in the street with a guitar, the small size yet big sound and ace portability of the Roland Cube Street EX is hard to beat.
-OK, it may cost money in batteries, but if you carry fresh ones in your bag you won't run out of juice.
+For anyone busking in the street with a guitar, the small size and the massive sound of the Roland Cube Street EX is hard to beat.

 Portable and battery-powered, Roland's Cube Street EX PA speaker system features four independent channels for connecting a variety of mics and instruments, including iPhone or iPad to play backing music, but seems particularly aimed at busking guitar players with its modelled COSM amp sounds - Clean, Crunch, Lead and acoustic simulator options for electric guitar and a preamp for electro-acoustics.

 There's also a tuner, 3-band EQ, reverb and a choice of chorus or delay.
 A 50W setting offers maximum output but there are also quieter 25W and 10W output power modes, saving on battery power.
 There's also iPhone/iPad recording via i-CUBE LINK and the free CUBE JAM app.

 Read the full Roland Cube Street EX review